 I believe if you are a student starting a translation course at university you will have to study this book, since it is in most university translation programmes.
-The book doesn’t really say anything new, it just gathers all the different bits of information and organizes them in a structured way, so that you can scroll down an organized list and pick the best strategy for each situation.
-If you need a quick answer to what strategy to use to translate idioms, just go directly to the page 75, “The translation of idioms: strategies”
+The book gathers all the different bits and pieces about translation techniques and organizes them in a structured way, so that you can scroll down an organized list and pick the best strategy for each situation.
+If you need a quick answer to what strategy to use to translate idioms, just go directly to the page 75, “The translation of idioms: strategies”.

 The book offers strategies to deal with other kinds of non-equivalences, such as non-equivalences at a word-level, above word level, grammatical non-equivalences and so on.

-I’ll give you a few examples of how you can actually handle the translation of an idiom:
+These are some techniques you can use to handle the translation of an idiom:

 - 1. Try to find an idiom in the target language (just to remind you, Target Language, or TL, is the language you’re translating into) which uses the same words, the same structure and has the same exact meaning.
 This is the top notch solution, but you often will not find it.

 - 2. Try to find an idiom in your language which uses different words, but has the same structure and the same exact meaning